-Over more than 30 years of practice with Ogletree, Meg has served the firm in a number of roles, including as its first General Counsel, and has served two terms on the firm’s four-member Board of Directors.
-She currently serves as national co-chair of the Whistleblower Practice Group, member of the Class and Collective Action Practice Group steering committee, and co-chair of the Firm’s Women’s Initiative (ODWIN).
-She also served as a member of the firm’s Advisory Committee for several years.
+Over more than 35 years of practice with Ogletree Deakins, Meg has served the firm in a number of roles, including as its first General Counsel, and has served two terms on the firm’s four-member Board of Directors.
+She currently serves as global co-chair of the Whistleblower Practice Group.
+She has served on the Class and Collective Action Practice Group steering committee, the Firm’s Women’s Initiative (ODWIN), and the Firm’s Advisory Committee.
+Since 2017, she has served as the firm Ombuds.

-Meg has published numerous articles on labor and employment subjects, and has spoken to the American Bar Association Annual Meeting, U.S. Chamber and other business groups, and at bar association and client seminars on labor and employment law issues.
+Meg has published numerous articles on labor and employment subjects, and has spoken to the American Bar Association Annual Meetings, U.S. Chamber and other business groups, and at bar association and client seminars on labor and employment law issues.
 She was inducted as a Fellow of The College of Labor and Employment Lawyers in 2004, and serves on the College’s Credentials Committee for the Eleventh Circuit.

-In addition to her professional activities, Meg is involved in community activities, including most recently The Atlanta United Way Tocqueville Society, The Tiffany Circle of the American Red Cross, the First Presbyterian Church of Atlanta where she has served as an Elder and Co-Chair of the Nominating Committee, and various roles in support of and on behalf of The Collegiate Schools, Goucher College, Washington and Lee University, The Lovett School, and Vassar College.
+In addition to her professional activities, Meg is involved in community activities, including most recently The Atlanta United Way Tocqueville Society, The Tiffany Circle of the American Red Cross, the First Presbyterian Church of Atlanta where she has served as an Elder and Co-Chair of the Nominating Committee, and various roles in support of and on behalf of The Collegiate Schools, Goucher College, The Lovett School, and Vassar College.
 She also has served on the Law Council for the Washington and Lee University School of Law, for which she is the incoming President.
 Meg, her husband, and two children have traveled to Brazil to work on inner-city and rural projects in and around Fortaleza.